Stocks waver in August start after best month since 2020

 AP Business Writer

-U.S. crude oil prices fell 5% and weighed heavily on energy companies.
-Exxon Mobil fell 2%.
+U.S. crude oil prices fell 4.6% and weighed heavily on energy companies.
+Exxon Mobil lost 3.6%.

 The Federal Reserve raised its key short-term interest rate by 0.75 percentage points on Wednesday, lifting it to the highest level since 2018.
 The goal is to slow the U.S. economy to help temper the impact from inflation.
 An inflation gauge that is closely tracked by the Fed jumped 6.8% in June from a year ago, the biggest increase in four decades.